The Definitive Ruby Tutorial For Complete Beginners

 You also need to understand that a programming language is a formal language.

-The reason I’m telling you this is because I don’t want you to give up early if you’re seeing a lot of error messages & if things don’t make a lot of sense.
+I’m telling you this is because I don’t want you to give up early if you’re seeing a lot of error messages & if things don’t make a lot of sense.

 One of the keys is repetition.